waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.1/readme.md

 <summary>💡 Tips and Tricks</summary>
 To create issues:
 <ul>
-<li>In your repository, select "Issues" </li>
+<li>In your repository, select <strong>Issues</strong> </li>
-<li>Select "New Issue"</li>
+<li>Select <strong>New Issue</strong></li>
 <li>Create the issue for each challenge.
 Make sure you link the issue to the project on the right hand side before creating.</li>
-<li> New issues if linked properly should show up in the "To do" column.
-Once you set to closed, it should move to "Done" column.
+<li> New issues if linked properly should show up in the <strong>To do</strong> column.
+Once you set to closed, it should move to <strong>Done</strong> column.
 If you are viewing the </li>
 </ul>
 </details>

-5. Review the project board and ensure your issues automatically appear under the "To do" column.
+5. Review the project board and ensure your issues automatically appear under the**To do** column.

-6. Since you are currently working on Challenge 1, drag the `Challenge 1` card from the "To do" column to "In progress."
+6. Since you are currently working on Challenge 1, drag the **Challenge 1** card from the **To do** column to **In progress**.

-7. Ask your team member to close the `Challenge 1` issue you assigned to them.
-Review your project board to see if the issue moved to the 'Done' column automatically.
+7. Ask your team member to close the **Challenge 1** issue you assigned to them.
+Review your project board to see if the issue moved to the **Done** column automatically.

 8. After you complete each of the following challenges, be sure to close each associated issue.
+This might seem meaningless, but it will get you in the rhythm of a typical DevOps Engineer.

 ## Success Criteria

 - You have added one or more collaborators to your repo
+- You have a project board, associated it with your repository
- - You have a project board using the automation kanban template with 9 issues (8 open, 1 closed by a team member)
+- You have created 9 issues (8 open, 1 closed by a team member)
 - New issues automatically appear under the "To do" column
 - Closed issues automatically appear under the "Done" column

 [Next Challenge >](../1.2/readme.md)